airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 A good project to try now is to extend the program so it will return the value of a number if the power is 0 (hint, anything raised to the zero power is 1).
 Keep trying.
-If it doesn't work at first, try going through your program by hand with a scrap of paper, keeping track of where EBP and ESP are pointing, what is on the stack, and what the values are in each register.
+If it doesn't work at first, try going through your program by hand with a scrap of paper, keeping track of where *%ebp* and *%esp* are pointing, what is on the stack, and what the values are in each register.

 Recursive Functions
 -------------------